CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/GettingStarted.md

    - Entity enrichment for IPs, users, and devices.
    - Assignment, tagging, and closing workflows.

 1. **Hunting Queries:** Hunting queries are analyst-driven searches for threats that may have bypassed automated detections.
-They allow proactive exploration of data using KQL.
+They allow proactive exploration of data using KQL across the Sentinel data lake.

    - Can be saved for reuse and scheduled.
    - Linked with bookmarks for potential incidents.